DuckSong510/Auto-Rick/README.md

-# Rickroll-prank
+What is Auto-Rick?
-Extension to automatically play Never gonna give you up by Rick Astley when you open youtube.
+Auto-Rick is an Extension to automatically play Never gonna give you up by Rick Astley when you open youtube.

 # How to use